NyaruDB/Nyaru/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-description: Report incorrect or unexpected behavior of Nyaru
+about: Report incorrect or unexpected behavior of Nyaru
 labels: [bug, need repro]

 ---